Breaking News: Breguet Creates The First Contact-Free Escapement By Using Magnets

 Magnetism in a mechanical watch?!

 Magnets and mechanical movements don’t mix well; it’s basic knowledge.
-Still, Breguet has been dabbling with magnetism before.
-Since the early 2010s, the brand has been actively exploring the use of magnetic fields in a movement.
+Still, Breguet has dabbled with magnetism before.
+Since the early 2010s, in fact, the brand has been actively exploring the use of magnetic fields in a movement.
 The goal was, and still is, to generate a precisely controlled magnetic field and carefully calibrated interactions.
-The Classique 7225, released recently, features the manual-winding caliber 74SC, which operates at a 10Hz frequency (72,000 vph) and has an accuracy of ±1 second per day.
+The recently released Classique 7225 features the manual-winding caliber 74SC, which operates at a 10Hz frequency (72,000 vph) and has an accuracy of ±1 second per day.
 It utilizes a magnetic pivot for the balance staff to minimize friction and achieve a higher frequency.

-In the Expérimentale, there are two escape wheels, each fitted with a magnetic track, working together with a pallet lever whose pallets are also magnetized.
+In the new Expérimentale 1, there are two escape wheels, each fitted with a magnetic track, working with a lever with magnetized pallets.
 The concept draws inspiration from constant-force escapements.
 When torque falls below a certain threshold, the tourbillon stops almost immediately.
 And when it exceeds that threshold, the balance oscillates at full amplitude.

 Large but fast

-Because of the new escapement architecture, the impulses delivered to the balance are fully decoupled from the rotation of the escape wheel — and therefore from the entire gear train.
+Because of the new escapement architecture, the impulses delivered to the balance are fully decoupled from the escape wheel’s rotation and, therefore, from the entire gear train.
 Unlike in a Swiss lever system, the inertia of the tourbillon cage has virtually no effect.
-By separating these functions, Breguet has succeeded in creating an unusually large 10Hz tourbillon.
+By separating these functions, Breguet has successfully created an unusually large 10Hz tourbillon.
 And at the same time, it opens the door to new design possibilities — such as offsetting the balance from the cage’s central axis.
 Breguet claims that the 10Hz tourbillon with magnetic escapement is more stable and precise than the majority of contemporary wristwatches.
 Very sure of itself, the brand certifies the Expérimentale 1 under the Breguet hallmark in the “Scientific” category, guaranteeing an accuracy of ±1 second over 24 hours.

-A closer examination of the architecture of the escapement inside the hand-winding Caliber 7250 reveals a distinct design.
+A closer examination of the escapement inside the hand-winding caliber 7250 reveals a distinct design.
 Positioned between the two escape wheels — each featuring a magnetic track — an intermediate stop wheel prevents any unintended jumps.
-Most tourbillon components are made from non-magnetic materials to avoid disruptive interactions.
-The balance spring is crafted from silicon, and the fixed fourth wheel from LIGA (NiP12).
-The remaining components are in titanium or Nivagauss.
+Most of the tourbillon’s components are made from non-magnetic materials to avoid disruptive interactions.
+The balance spring is crafted from silicon, the fixed fourth wheel from LIGA (NiP12), and the remaining components from titanium or Nivagauss.

 Price and details of the Breguet Expérimetale 1

-If you want to own a piece of watchmaking innovation and quite possibly history, you need to be willing to pay CHF 320,000, including taxes.
+If you want to own this piece of watchmaking innovation and history, you’ll need to be willing to pay CHF 320,000, including taxes.
 Apart from the watch’s breakthrough technology, you also get an exuberant creation for your money.
-The Expérimentale 1 comes in a 43.5 × 13.3mm Breguet gold Marine case.
-The reinterpreted regulator-style display and symmetrical movement pop out thanks to a modern, fully open architecture.
-A sapphire dial exposes the entire movement, with hours positioned at 6 o’clock and the offset minutes and seconds integrated into the tourbillon at 12 o’clock — it’s a layout already favored by A.-L. Breguet for its clarity and precision.
+The Expérimentale 1 features a 43.5 × 13.3mm Breguet gold Marine case.
+The reinterpreted regulator-style display and symmetrical movement visually pop thanks to a modern, fully open construction.
+A sapphire dial reveals the entire movement, which displays the hours at 6 o’clock, the minutes around the perimeter with a slightly offset hand, and the seconds integrated into the tourbillon at 12 o’clock.
+This is a layout that Abraham-Louis Breguet favored for its clarity and precision.

 The watch features a patented twin-barrel system with two series-coupled levels.
 Each is composed of a double spring separated by a sapphire spacer.
-They appear on either side of the minutes axis at 3 and 9 o’clock.
-This set-up optimizes both space and energy delivery.
+They appear on either side of the hour sub-dial.
+This setup optimizes both space and energy delivery.

 Very Breguet

-Traditional Breguet signatures remain: the double-stepped fluted case band, six close-set lugs with alternating finishes, ALD-treated blue gold inlays, blue open-tipped hands with Super-LumiNova, a secret signature on the sapphire dial, and Breguet numerals.
-Yet the aesthetic language is new.
-The solid gold bridges feature sharp, architectural lines with satin-brushed surfaces and polished angles.
-The bridges’ distinctive navy blue coating adds contrast.
-The sapphire dial sits on four gold pillars, displaying luminescent hours marked by three linked circles.
-A large peripheral minutes track frames the lower half of the dial, while the tourbillon turns at 12 o’clock, straddling the minutes scale.
+Traditional Breguet signatures remain, including the double-stepped fluted case band, six close-set lugs with alternating finishes, ALD-treated blue gold inlays, blue open-tipped hands with Super-LumiNova, a secret signature on the sapphire dial, and Breguet numerals.
+However, the aesthetic language is new.
+The solid-gold bridges feature sharp lines, satin-brushed surfaces, and polished angles.
+The bridges’ distinctive dark blue coating adds contrast.
+The sapphire dial sits on four gold pillars and displays the time via three linked, luminescent circles.
+A large peripheral minute track frames the lower half of the dial, while the tourbillon turns at 12 o’clock, straddling the minute scale.